tomeichlersmith/denv/docs/src/manual/denv.md

   **DENV_NOPROMPT** disable all user prompting.
 This makes the following decisions in the places where there would be prompts.

-  - **denv init** errors out if there is already a denv in the deduced workspace
+  - **denv init** errors out if there is already a denv in the deduced workspace or if a passed workspace does not exist
   - **denv init** and **denv config image** will not pull an image if it already exists

 # FILES